Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Experiments

-The ASL framework exhibits better stability than Ape-X, which is supported by the curves from \textit{Freeway}, \textit{Frostbite}, and \textit{Zaxxon}, where the Ape-X DDQN failed to learn.
-We conjecture such failures are mostly incurred by the uncontrolled $TPS$ in Ape-X.
+The ASL framework exhibits better stability than Ape-X, which is supported by the curves of \textit{Freeway}, \textit{Frostbite}, and \textit{Zaxxon} from Fig. \ref{t_e} and Fig. \ref{s_e}, where the Ape-X DDQN failed to learn.
+We conjecture such failures are mostly incurred by the uncontrolled $\mbox{\textit{TPS}}$ in Ape-X.